· · AI

 The first mistake most builders make: focusing on the language model instead of document quality.
 Documents get chunked without thinking about semantic boundaries, embedded with whatever model is popular this week, then thrown in a vector database.
 The assumption is that similarity search will figure out the rest.

 Up to 70% of RAG systems fail in production despite working fine in demos.
+Which is nuts, frankly.
 The gap between demo and production?
 Your demo uses clean, carefully formatted test documents.
 Production data is messy.
 PDFs with tables.
 Legal documents with nested clauses.
 Code with inconsistent formatting.
 Support tickets written by people who clearly did not proofread.

 The embedding model can’t rescue you from bad chunks.
-Garbage in, garbage out.
+Rubbish in, rubbish out.

 Chunking: the decision that shapes everything